rubensworks/article-rdf-test-suite/content/introduction.md

 Since this test manifest vocabulary from the DAWG has proven to be a robust basis for representing test manifests, it has been adopted by many other specifications to represent their test suite, such as [JSON-LD](cite:cites jsonld), [Turtle](cite:cites turtle), and [RDFa](cite:cites rdfa).
-All of these test suites are being maintained by the [RDF Tests W3C Community Group](https://github.com/w3c/rdf-tests){:.mandatory}.
+Each of these test suites are being maintained by the [RDF Tests W3C Community Group](https://github.com/w3c/rdf-tests){:.mandatory}.
 An example of such a test suite can be seen in [](#example-manifest).

 <figure id="example-manifest" class="listing">